 Re-application forms (1 page) are available at the Band Offices and Clinics in Wabaseemoong and Grassy Narrows or directly from the Mercury Disability Board office.

 To file a re-application, you will need to complete a re-application form.
-You then forward your completed re-application to the Board Representative in your community or directly to the Mercury Disability Board office.
+You then forward your completed re-application to the Mercury Disability Board office.

 Once the form is received at the Mercury Disability Office and eligibility for a re-application has been confirmed (2 year period), you will then be scheduled for a subsequent medical examination.

-The results of your examination and recommendation are forwarded to Great West Life who will review your re-application examination and determine if an award is payable.
+The results of your examination and recommendation are forwarded to Canada Life who will review your re-application examination and determine if an award is payable.

 If your re-application is approved, a monthly benefit amount is sent to you by mail or bank direct deposit.